Author

 Avoid sanctions and exclusion from investment portfolios

-1. First, a public statement about the breach.
+1. A public statement about the breach.

 It is up to member states to choose the penalty.
 They also have to define the extent of the sanctions when they transpose the directive to local law.
-For example, according to the German version of the current NFRD, firms are fined up to either € 10M, 5% of the annual turnover, or twice the amount of the profits gained / losses avoided because of the breach.9
+Here are some examples:

 Another consequence of insufficient reporting is the loss of investments for the reasons of investor protection and upcoming legislation1.
 There is a growing awareness that sustainability-related issues can affect the firms’ performance which pushes away potential investors7.
 This risk will grow as sustainability information becomes ever more important throughout the financial system due to upcoming legislation targeted at enhancing green investments.
-For example, the SFDR forces investors to share how they account for the effects of their investments on people and the environment.10 The Taxonomy Regulation is another legislation that increases the demand for sustainability information by requiring firms under the scope of the sustainability reporting directive to disclose the extent to which their activities are environmentally sustainable according to the taxonomy.

 Monetise sustainability efforts

-Being early adopters of non-financial reporting, firms can capture the growing demand for sustainability.
-Reporting can improve the image of a firm in the eyes of important stakeholders1.
-Financial market participants such as investors and banks increasingly need information from businesses on their impacts on the environment and people to comply with disclosure requirements under the SFDR.
-Reliable reporting enhances investors’ engagement by enabling them to account for sustainability-related risks.
 Additionally, the importance of making quantifiable and transparent sustainability claims is gaining popularity among consumers as they become more aware of greenwashing.
-A recent study indicated that two-thirds of consumers are willing to pay extra for sustainable products.11 Taking responsibility for their impacts helps firms harness public trust and acquire new consumers1.
+A recent study indicated that two-thirds of consumers are willing to pay extra for sustainable products.11 Taking responsibility for their impacts helps firms harness public trust and acquire new consumers.1

-Besides being important for various stakeholders, understanding the performance on the non-financial indicators can bring about new insights and innovation to the production processes.
+Besides being important for various stakeholders, understanding the performance of the non-financial indicators can bring about new insights and innovation to the production processes.
 For example, decreasing costs by reducing energy consumption or monetising waste.

 To circumvent the sanctions and utilise the benefits of the regulation, it is necessary to comply.
 However, it is often not clear where to start.